kwancer/carbon_intensity_dashboard/README.md

 Improve the hover to not overlap between the actual data and predicted data.
 Add a refresh option when swipped down.
 Fix problems within the code.
+Improve the way that the theming is done by using a more structured approach.